 Run entirely on a voluntary, nonprofit basis, the club has space for roughly 70 sailboats, with secure storage for sails.
 Catamarans are the most popular type of boat, and the club has a large fleet of Dart 18s, Hobie 16s, and Formula boats (F18s and F16s).
 We also have many social members who join us for our races.

 LBC has a thriving paddling section and a coastal rowing section.
 Kayaks and outrigger canoes are also popular among our members.

-    Club sailing races take place every other weekend in the waters surrounding Lantau island, usually following the format of three races back to back.
+Club sailing races take place regularly in the waters surrounding Lantau island, usually following the format of three races back to back.
 Other activities include social sails and cruises, where family members may come along by junk, usually including a barbeque or meal in a friendly local restaurant.
 The emphasis is on keeping LBC a highly sociable club.